Mo7amed-logic/selenium_swift/README.md

         - `upload_image(image_path)`: Uploads an image file.
         - `upload_pdf(pdf_path)`: Uploads a PDF file.
         - `upload_text_file(text_file_path)`: Uploads a text file.
-2. **MyBrowser1 Class:**
+2. **MyBrowserManager1 Class:**
-    - This class extends `ChromeBrowser` and manages two separate tabs for downloading and uploading files.
-The methods prefixed with `tab_` signal to the browser that they will open a new tab.
+    - This class extends `ChromeBrowserManager` and manages two separate tabs for downloading and uploading files.
+The methods prefixed with `tab_` signal to the BrowserManager that they will open a new tab.
     - `tab_download()`: Opens the download page and executes methods to download various file types, followed by waiting for the download to complete.
     - `tab_upload()`: Opens the upload page and executes methods to upload specified files.
 The sleep method is called to pause execution for a brief period, allowing the upload to complete.